 The key principles of the new legislation were:

 1. Young people and their families will be involved in discussions about the support they need, so they can share their knowledge and feed back to the school on the young person’s progress.

-2. Education, health and care plans (EHC) will replace statements of special educational needs.
-New assessments for additional educational needs will follow the EHC guidelines from September 2014.
-(Existing statements will remain in force until all children and young people have completed the transition, which will be within three years).
+2. Education, health and care plans (EHCP) will replace statements of special educational needs.
+New assessments for additional educational needs will follow the EHCP guidance from September 2014.

 The local offer from Worcestershire County Council can be found at:

-St Stephen’s CE RSA Academy upholds the children’s right to education and recognises the diverse educational needs within its community.
+The local offer for SEND at St Stephen’s CE RSA Academy upholds the children’s right to education and recognises the diverse educational needs within it's community.
 We acknowledge those needs may change and require a range of provision.
 We believe we have a duty to offer that provision where we can, to foster inclusion and provide full educational access.
 We value and respect each individual within our school.
-We strive to embed our Christian values throughout our daily learning, offering a caring, peaceful and stimmulating learning environment that reflects our vibrant school community.
+We strive to embed our Christian values throughout our daily learning, offering a caring, peaceful and stimulating learning environment that reflects our vibrant school community.

 Some children need increased support to access learning because:

 1.They have a significantly greater difficulty in learning than the majority of children of the same age;

 2. They have a disability as defined under the Equality Act, which affects their ability to access and benefit from the educational opportunities generally enjoyed by children of the same age.

 We will try to ensure that all barriers to equal access in our school are removed or overcome.
 We monitor and track progress of all children so that the support provided is as effective as possible.
 We welcome the full engagement of parents and carers and where necessary seek support and advice from specialists outside school to ensure we develop and maintain a range of flexible resources to meet the needs of all children.